 What We Do: Sure, you love animals.
 But you're also compassionate, mature, motivated and willing to commit to lifelong learning.
 And your compassion extends to people as well.
-You could find a challenging career in a relatively new health care profession: Veterinary Technology.
+You could find a challenging career in Veterinary Technology.

 You'll take coursework ranging from veterinary anatomy, pharmacology, radiology and parasitology to business communication and clinical experience.
 As a graduate, you will be able to provide animal health care services including physical examination, administration of anesthesia, client communication and record keeping under the supervision of a licensed veterinarian.